 Our next of the world's smallest insects is not one specific species, but a group of beetles known collectively as weevils.
 They are included in the Curculionidae family and are characterized by their tiny size.
 They are also distinguished by feeding on plant matter for which they use a mouthpart adapted for chewing.

-In many cases, various species become pests due to the damage they can cause to crops, stored food and other plant matter.
-Some species measure 0.5 mm, such as coffee borer beetle (Hypothenemus hampei).
+In many cases, various species become pests due to the damage they can cause to crops, stored food, and other plant matter.
+Some species measure 0.5 mm, such as the coffee borer beetle (Hypothenemus hampei).
 Others reach 1 cm, as is the case with the mallow weevil (Lixus pulverulentus).
+The adaptability and diversity within this group make them a fascinating subject of study in pest management.

 Wasmannia auropunctata